 Amy joined the Graduate School of Management (GSM) at the University of California, Davis in August 2010.
 She is currently a Senior Assistant Director of Admissions, with a primary focus on recruitment for the UC Davis Part-time MBA in the Bay Area.

 Bishop Ranch 15, Suite 190, 12647 Alcosta Blvd., San Ramon, CA 95823

 Earl joined the UC Davis Graduate School of Management as an Assistant Director of Admissions working in all three programs in December of 2010.
 Earl came to us after serving in the United States Army, where he retired as a company First Sergeant.
 While serving in the Army, Earl held the following jobs: Infantryman, Combat Medic, Operating Room Tech, Licensed Practical Nurse, Drill Instructor, and Recruiter.

-Daria is the Assistant Director of the Master of Professional Accountancy, a new program at the Graduate School of Management, which welcomed its charter class in 2012.
+Daria Costello is the assistant director of the Master of Professional Accountancy, a new program at the Graduate School of Management that welcomed its charter class in 2012.
 She oversees recruiting and admissions, program management and career placement for MPAc students.

-Prior to joining the team at the GSM, Daria was involved in outreach at American River College for their High School Articulation program.
+Prior to joining the GSM, Daria was involved in outreach at American River College for their High School Articulation program.
 She has a background in counseling, education (including a teaching credential from UC Davis) and project management.

 Abigail joined the UC Davis Graduate School of Management as an Assistant Director of Admissions working for all three programs in February of 2011.
 She is now the lead Assistant Director for our Sacramento Part-time program and enjoys working with prospective student as they explore this exciting opportunity.
 Abigail has a Master’s Degree in Art History and has previously worked in Graduate Admissions for an art school in San Francisco.